kiranz/just-api/docs/docs/features.md

 ### Headers validation
 When you specify headers in response, Just-API will validate response headers against your specification.

-A sample on how to specify headers validation.
+A sample on how to write headers validation.

 ```yaml
   - name: get users